 Practice writing the setting of a story today!

-You’ve heard several tips and received a lot of information on how to write the setting of a story today.
-I’ve told you how to create a reader-engaging setting.
-Now, it’s up to you.
+You’ve heard several tips and received a lot of information on how to write the setting of a story.
+I’ve told you how to create an engaging setting.
+Now, it’s time to practice!

-It’s time to practice!
-If you need some inspiration to guide you, use these creative writing prompts to help think of things to write about.
+If you need some inspiration to guide you, use this writing prompt generator to help think of things to write about.

 Writing Prompt Generator